girirajvyas/java-developer/Java_developer_topics.md

  - Code snippet to identify the pattern (Factory pattern)
  - Thread safe singleton
  - Immutable class
+ - system design for stock exchange sysytem
+ - He asked me to design Uber Cab service.
+He gave me an instant that there are 5 lakh drivers and they all are sending a request to the server & database at a particular time.
+He asked how can you manage these requests efficiently.
+I gave answers by using the concepts of Load Balancer, Sharding, Master Slave etc. and he was pretty much happy to listen the concepts.(https://www.geeksforgeeks.org/write-interview-experience/)
+ - Working of log analyzer

 Spring:
  - Core:
+  - New Scope is spring
  - Boot:
     - DispatcherServlet ->
     - @SpringBootApplication details